keery/keery/README.md

 > If you are here, you are probably wondering who Guillaume ESNAULT is;

 Guillaume is a Javascript developer used to work in Paris who currently living and working in Montreal.
-An enthusiastic guy who love working on modern apps, rethinking design, improving user interfaces making them more efficient and easy to use, that's what matter
+An enthusiastic guy who love creating modern apps, rethinking design, improving user interfaces making them more efficient and easy to use, that's what matters.

 [![Keery's github stats](https://github-readme-stats.vercel.app/api?username=keery)](https://github.com/keery/github-readme-stats&theme=vue)